CIOSC/CAS-Digital-Credentials/scheme/objects/objca-table.md

 |**Credential Format**|A Credential Format is used to specify: 1.
 Identifier of the credential issuer, 2.
 Schema of issued credential.
 3. Keys used to sign claims within the credential 4.
 Cryptographic methods used.
 5. Revocation methods (optional)|[DRAFT](./objca-credential-format.md)|

 ## Others

+Conformity assessment object definitions that are under consideration and may be included in subsquent document releases.

 |Object of Conformity Assessment|Object of Conformity Assessment Definition|Status|
 |----|----|----|